 Professional Activities & Interests / Biographical Information

 In our experimental research group at MSU, the Laboratory for Hybrid Quantum Systems (LHQS), we are exploring the fundamental physics and potential quantum information (QI) applications of low-dimensional electron systems (electrons on helium, graphene, and semiconductor 2d systems) and superconducting circuit based quantum bits (qubits), and color-center defect qubits in diamond.
-Broadly we are interested in creating hybrid quantum systems by bringing together materials or devices with a variety of interacting degrees of freedom.
+Broadly we are interested in creating hybrid quantum system by bringing together materials or devices with a variety of interacting degrees of freedom.

 Low temperatures (< 10mK) and high magnetic fields (up to 14T) are required to produce the exotic quantum properties that we investigate and our devices and samples are prepared using modern nanofabrication techniques available in the Keck Facility at MSU.
 We use a diverse set of experimental techniques, including high field magneto-transport and advanced microwave and surface acoustic wave techniques, to interrogate these fascinating quantum materials and reveal their properties.